Tracking and Visualizing Results

 - Source code - See details below.

-- Artifacts - The initial weights input model, configuration, and output model.
+- Artifacts - The initial weights input model, configuration, output model, and other artifacts.

 - Log - stdout, stderr, and explicitly reported text.

 - Scalars and plots of any data using the Trains Web-App (UI) visualization tools

 - Debug samples using the image viewer, audio player, and video player.

 To improve experimentation tracking, Trains supports experiment (and model) tags.

 In the experiment details pane, source code information is in the EXECUTION tab.
 It includes the following:

 - The experiment's repository, commit ID, script path, and working directory.

 - Python packages and their versions.